caseyg/awesome/TOPICS.md

 *   [wildlyinaccurate/jekyll-responsive-image](https://github.com/wildlyinaccurate/jekyll-responsive-image) - An unopinionated Jekyll plugin for generating and using responsive images

 *   [siteleaf/learn.siteleaf.com](https://github.com/siteleaf/learn.siteleaf.com) - Siteleaf Learn is a documentation and learning resource for Siteleaf v2.

+*   [georgemandis/jekyll-rss-feeds](https://github.com/georgemandis/jekyll-rss-feeds) - Templates for rendering RSS feeds for your Jekyll blog

+*   [jekyll/jekyll](https://github.com/jekyll/jekyll) - :globe\_with\_meridians: Jekyll is a blog-aware static site generator in Ruby

 ## docsy